juan759/SSD_genefamilysize/README.md

 This project encompasses a comprehensive pipeline designed to facilitate the creation process of obtaining the size of family genes.
 It involves providing a list of URLs to download genomes from NCBI and subsequently generate family trees and process genes.
 ## Installation
 ### Local
-Clone the repository to your machine and start using the project.
+Clone the repository to your machine and start using the project, the main function is located at "SSD_genefamilysize.py".
 Ensure the system has python>=3.9.x.

 The tools necessary for the pipeline to run smoothly are samtools, awk, grep, curl, gzip and the project Orthofinder.